 Next Floor Bandwith 883 Tile Carpet Tile Flooring

 Next Floor Bandwith 883 Tile is carpet tile, a solution-dyed nylon, modular and individually replaceable floor for basements, rec rooms, and home offices.
-Carried and installed by Squarefoot Flooring, with showrooms in Mississauga and Barrie.
+Carried and installed by Squarefoot Flooring, with stores in Mississauga and Barrie.

 If you have ever hauled a roll of broadloom down a basement stairwell, the appeal of carpet tile is obvious: it comes in boxes, installs square by square, and repairs one tile at a time.